 Nations must put 2 per cent of their GDP towards “green investment” in buildings, utilities and other infrastructure, with fewer impacts on climate change, water and land, and eliminate 8 million tons of plastic pollution a year that goes into oceans, the report said.
 Reductions in food waste and meat consumption could cut by 50 percent the amount of food production that will be needed to feed 9.8 billion people in 2050.

-Paying for climate mitigation actions under the Paris climate treaty would cost about $22 trillion, the report said, but the resulting decreases in air pollution would generate $54 billion in combined health benefits.
+Paying for climate mitigation actions under the Paris climate treaty would cost about US$22 trillion, the report said, but the resulting decreases in air pollution would generate US$54 billion in combined health benefits.

 “The report shows that policies and technologies already exist to fashion new development pathways that will avoid these risks and lead to health and prosperity for all people,” said Joyeeta Gupta and Paul Ekins, co-chairs of U.N.
 Environment’s GEO-6 production of the report.